mvparrot/error-classifier/README.md

-# error-classifier
+# Error Classifier

-MONASH Winter project for building a machine learning algorithm to identify errors and winners from shots in a tennis match
+This Monash Winter Project will use machine learning tools and cutting-edge tennis tracking data to find accurate ways to categorize tennis shots as errors or winners.

+This project will be co-supervised by Dianne Cook <dicook@monash.edu> and Stephanie Kovalchik <skovalchik@tennis.com.au>.